Brewers vs. Padres Player Props Betting Odds

-Juan Soto and Christian Yelich are two of the players with prop bets available when the San Diego Padres and the Milwaukee Brewers play at American Family Field on Friday (first pitch at 8:10 PM ET).
+Player prop bet options for Christian Yelich, Juan Soto and others are available when the Milwaukee Brewers host the San Diego Padres at American Family Field on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!